inso/simple-arithemtics/README.md

-# Simple Arithemtics
+# Simple Arithmetics

-Application to learn arithemtic for my son.
+Application to learn arithmetic for my son.